0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

 ### How to claim stake?

-Once the **unbonding period is complete**, the Claim Stake button will be enabled and you can then claim your staked tokens.
+Once the unbonding period is complete, the **Claim Stake** button will be enabled and you can then claim your staked tokens.
 The tokens will be transferred to your account.

 `Step 1` <br/>
 <center>